manhdung20112000/Image-Processing/README.md

 ```bash
 python pikachu_solver_final.py
 ```
-- Back to the game interface, and press:
+- Back to the game interface, and hold:
     - `Space` if it's **Static** phase
     - `Left` if it's force to the **Left** phase
     - `Up` if it's fall **Up** phase